Art Cologne: History

 As the number of art fairs escalated, in the 2000s Art Cologne lost exhibitors and collectors to competing events in London, Basel, Berlin and Miami.
 With the emergence of the Berlin art scene, a bevy of remedies — special events and exhibitions, prizes and promotional gags — were devised to rejuvenate the fair, but they proved of little avail.
 An unattractive shift of venue within the fairgrounds and a change of dates from autumn to spring only exaggerated the unease of public and professionals alike.
 In 2007, the fair was moved to April from the fall to avoid coinciding with other events.
 Still, Art Cologne drew just 60,000 visitors that year, 10,000 fewer than in 2006, and the 2008 edition had only 55,000 visitors.

 In 2008, Art Cologne abandoned its sister event on the Spanish island of Mallorca after just one edition and appointed Los Angeles gallery owner Daniel Hug, grandson of the Hungarian artist László Moholy-Nagy, to be its new director, part of a drive to boost attendance and win back top collectors and dealers.
 For the 2012 edition, Hug invited Nada, the Miami and New York fair for young artists, to join Art Cologne.
 The tie-up was first called Nada Cologne and has since renamed Collaborations.

 In 2015, dealers specializing in Modern and post-war art got their own floor for the first time.
-The largest, middle floor hosted the fair’s contemporary section, featuring international galleries such as David Zwirner, Hauser & Wirth, Michael Werner Gallery and Sprüth Magers.
+The largest, middle floor hosted the fair's contemporary section, featuring international galleries such as David Zwirner, Hauser & Wirth, Michael Werner Gallery and Sprüth Magers.
 The third floor was devoted to New Contemporaries, the young galleries section sponsored by Deutsche Bank, and Collaborations.
-By 2016, Art Cologne and Nada ended the Collaborations segment; instead, Hug rebranded all the fair’s contemporary art sections as “Neumarkt”, named after an alternative Cologne fair in the 1960s.
+By 2016, Art Cologne and Nada ended the Collaborations segment; instead, Hug rebranded all the fair's contemporary art sections as "Neumarkt", named after an alternative Cologne fair in the 1960s.

 In 2017, Art Cologne entered in discussions with abc art berlin contemporary to establish a new fair called Art Berlin.
 After three editions held at Berlin Tempelhof Airport from 2017 until 2019, Koelnmesse announced that Art Berlin would no longer take place.

+In 2026, Art Cologne revived its Mallorca edition at the Palau de Congressos de Palma, with 88 galleries participating.